Co-ops

 Banks are more likely to look at the building as a sound investment if most units are not rentals.

-Lavell says one of the biggest hurdles for buyers trying to get a mortgage is when a sponsor owns a large number of units.
-This means the owner-occupancy ratio can be too low for most lenders and results in “the building being deemed non-warrantable, which usually means that a fixed-rate product may not be available or will be available at a higher rate than a building that is warrantable where conventional financing is available,” he says.
+Lavell says one of the biggest hurdles for buyers trying to get a mortgage is when a sponsor owns a large number of units: More than 20 percent of units are owned by one investor or more than 50 percent of units are owned by investors.
+This means the owner-occupancy ratio can be too low for most lenders and results in “the building being deemed non-warrantable, which usually means that a fixed-rate loan may not be available or will be available at a higher rate,” he says.

 Building rules still apply